Today I was visiting Robert at the cemetery.

-When I traveled to Peru to experience a sacred Ayahuasca Journey, I didn't even know what Ayahuasca was, I just knew I was being called there and I wasn't fearful of anything, and nothing had felt more right.
+When I traveled to Peru to experience a sacred Ayahuasca Ceremony, I didn't even know what Ayahuasca was, I just knew I was being called there and I wasn't fearful of anything, and that nothing had felt more right.

-The full experience I will share with you someday, most likely in my upcoming book, for now I will explain about waiting at the bus stop.
-The morning after our Ayahuasca journey we met with the Shaman and discussed our experience in detail, he had journeyed with us to the ends of the earth, through time and space, and had sung us safely home again.
+The morning after our Ayahuasca journey we met with the Shaman, Maestro Juan Carlos, who had journeyed with us to the ends of the earth, through time and space, and had sung us safely home again.
 In the morning we shared our experience in detail, processing and integrating the visions.

 Maestro Juan Carlos had been performing these ceremonies since he was 11 years old.
 The medicinal tradition had been passed to him by his grandfather who had died sometime in the Shaman's young adulthood.
 Maestro Juan Carlos shared with us his own story and path that had lead him into service and Shamanism.
 I had assumed that this is "just what he does", you know he's Peruvian, and perhaps, growing up to be a Shaman is kind of like the same as growing up to be a fireman in the states.
 He, infact, had been attending engineering school as a young man after high school when his grandfather visited him from the other side (now keep in mind we had a translator, but the entire experience was so moving I will attempt to do it poetic justice here in blog format).
 His grandfather visited him and told him, you are not living your purpose, you are denying your God given gifts as a healer and a Shaman, and the people need you to do healing work.
 This message was not easily received, here he was attending engineering school, and jobs are scarce in Peru and the economy is much worse than we can even imagine in the US.
 If you leave school, its not like you can start up where you left off like in our colleges.
 Plus the money that his family had worked so hard to give him just to send him to engineering school would be lost.
 This decision plagued him and when he told his family of his decision to leave engineering school and become a Shaman, it did not go over well.

-Imagine what a loss the world would experience if you didn't do your thing?
+I imagined what a loss the world would experience if he had not followed his calling.
+I sobbed.

 At this time the decision had been long decided.
 He had left engineering school and spent two years in the jungle with the grandfather Shamans.
 He knew he was to come to Cusco, when he arrived, he landed in the bus stop.